liziwl/operating_system_project2/README.md

 This SUSTech pintos project 2 is almost the same as its original ones in Stanford or Berkeley.
 But the simulator we use is Bochs instead of QEMU.

 ## Completeness
 PASS all test cases except multi-oom.
-We add 2 custom test case for user program. you can look for the detail in the report.
+We add 2 custom test case for user program.
+You can look for the detail in the report.